 Testing isn’t necessary in most cases of uncomplicated stress urinary incontinence.
 Tests to diagnose incontinence include:

-- Urinalysis: Checking urine sample for infection, blood, or abnormalities.
+Urinalysis: Checking urine samples for infection, blood, or abnormalities.

 Good Practices To Be Followed: